 Factors You Should Consider

-There are a lot of good machines out there, but what works for one person may not be the best choice for another.
-Before you make any decisions, consider what you need from your machine.
-Here’s a list of things to think about:
+There are a lot of good machines out there, but what works for one might not work for another.
+Before you buy an espresso machine, consider what you need from your machine.
+This an include:

 - Espresso quality